ICFs vs. Traditional Construction

 While steel construction remains a viable option for certain types of projects, ICF presents a compelling alternative for those prioritizing energy efficiency, occupant comfort, and long-term durability.

-For builders and architects aiming to deliver projects that excel in durability, energy efficiency, and design versatility, Insulated Concrete Form construction is the way to go.
-By considering the advantages of ICF over conventional building methods, ICFs stands out as the superior choice for an array of applications to meet and exceed code requirements and client needs.
+For builders and architects aiming to deliver projects that excel in durability, energy efficiency and design versatility, Insulated Concrete Form construction is the way to go over conventional building methods.
+ICFs stand out as the superior choice for an array of applications to meet and exceed code requirements and client needs.

-Want to Learn More About Building with ICF?
+Want to Learn More About Building with ICFs?

-Our training course is perfect for novices or the seasoned professional who is looking to learn more about building with Insulated Concrete Forms.
+Our ICF training course is perfect for both novices and seasoned professionals looking to learn more about building with Insulated Concrete Forms.
 We offer in-person and online training options to fit every schedule.

 See Our Training Options